DanBlumenfeld/ansible-ubuntu-local/README.md

 I'm an utter Ansible novice, and not terribly well versed with shell scripting either, so I suspect there are innumerable worst practices on display here.
 Please feel free to submit suggestions for improvement via email or PR.

 ## Next Steps
-Settings sync for Sublime Text and Merge
+- Screen capture tool TBD
-Screen capture tool TBD
+- GIMP
-GIMP
+- Lock down/harden system TBD
-Lock down/harden system TBD
+- Look for way to set Tor Browser as system default
-Look for way to set Tor Browser as system default
+- Look at 1Password for VS Code https://developer.1password.com/docs/vscode
-Look at 1Password for VS Code https://developer.1password.com/docs/vscode Look at Devtools CLI
+- Look at Devtools CLI

 Separate/optional packages, not part of default install
  - Fujitsu ScanSnap